DEMENT-Model/DEMENTpy/README.md

 - output/: folder where the output object in .pickle will be residing

-Run DEMENTpy on HPC
+**Run DEMENTpy on HPC**

-- a simple example of bash script, dementpy.sh submitting jobs to HPC is provided.
+- A simple example of bash script, dementpy.sh, submitting jobs to HPC is provided.

 ### Contributing Guide